-It has been said that in Artist Mumbiram’s Rasa Art one hears reverberations of nectarean melodies of the ancient scriptures of India.
+It has been said that in Mumbiram’s Rasa Art one hears reverberations of nectarean melodies of the ancient scriptures of India.
 Certainly his paintings are far more than just illustrations of existing texts.

 The people appearing in Mumbiram’s paintings are all real people that were sharing life experiences with this passionate artist.
 These life experiences had a déjà vu quality.
 They reminded one of situations and episodes from the classics.
 What is more amazing is that the persons appearing in the paintings exude the same unabashed innocent passion that the great Sanskrit Rasa Classics arouse.

 We have all seen Krishna-Leela depicted in Pahari or Mughal miniatures.
 It is all stylized.
 The Gopis all look alike.
 They all have the same fish eyes, the same straight noses that emanate from the same curved foreheads.
 We can only relate to them as distant mythological figures.

 Mumbiram’s pictures show individuals.
 Women that could be the girl next door or movie actresses or rag-pickers or bird-catchers or whatever.
 They bring the eternal causeless sporting of the divine with the living entities, leela, to today’s light.
 They breathe life-air into scriptural visions.
 Mumbiram’s treatment is free from painterly affectations of brushstrokes and shadows.
 The lines are sweet and simple, nearly minimal.
 Such leela ……!